 - The problem?
 The Political Middle has all but disappeared in this country!

-I consider myself a Moderate Conservative Republican.
+I consider myself a Moderate Republican with conservative leanings.
 I believe in Smaller Government, reduced Government spending, and a strong National Defense.
 But I also hold more moderate views on Social Issues (e.g. poverty, illegal immigration, LGBT lifestyles, education, and women’s rights).
-I believe there are times when increased Government spending is both necessary and unavoidable (e.g. economic crises, disaster, military conflict, international leadership).
+I believe there are times when increased Government spending is both necessary and unavoidable (e.g. economic crises, natural disaster, military conflict, international leadership).

 I have a pragmatic view about taxes.
 I hate like hell paying them.
 I despise paying more of them.
 But at times you simply have to cringe and bear it.
 And yes, some people should pay more if their financial means allow for it, especially when the condition of the fiscal house rivals an EPA Superfund site.